Near East South Asia Center for Strategic Studies: Senior Leadership

 The Center’s senior leadership come to NESA after long and distinguished careers with institutions such as the Department of State and the United States Military.
 These individuals contribute their knowledge and experiences to the Center’s mission on a daily basis.

 Faculty

-The NESA Center faculty represents a diverse assemblage of top-tier academics and expert practitioners from academia, diplomacy and defense.
-The NESA Center's faculty is composed of retired governmental, diplomatic and military leaders from the United States and the NESA region.
+The NESA Center faculty represents a diverse assemblage of top-tier academics and expert practitioners from academia, diplomacy, and defense.
+The NESA Center's faculty comprises retired governmental, diplomatic, and military leaders from the United States and the NESA region.
 Professors include men and women who have served as practitioners—ambassadors, government ministers, field- and flag-grade military officers, as well as traditional university faculty.
-The knowledge, experience and “whole of government” expertise of the NESA Center's faculty provide a deep pool of knowledge that gives its participants a focused and uniquely inclusive education that better enables them to engage in the myriad challenges facing the NESA region.
+The knowledge, experience, and “whole of government” expertise of the NESA Center's faculty provide a deep pool of knowledge that gives its participants a focused and uniquely inclusive education that better enables them to engage in the myriad challenges facing the NESA region.